laurelherting/lmh-headspace/AWS/security.md

 * Monitor activity in your AWS account
 * Video presentation about IAM best practices

-### A security group - S3
-* what comes in and is allowed, automatically goes back out

 ### S3 - 11 9’s of durability
 * standard storage class
 * Glacier